minprog-platforms/project-StevenNed123/README.md

 # Design

 Every page on the site will make use of a standard navigation bar, so from every page it is possible to go to almost every other page.
-This is one of the reasons why this design document wont feature a workflow, because it just would not be very insightful.
+This is one of the reasons why this design document wont feature a workflow, because it just wouldn't be very insightful.
 All these pages will asume that the user is logged in.
-T he login page and the register page will be default Django pages with maybe a color change to match the other pages.
+The login page and the register page will be default Django pages with maybe a color change to match the other pages.
 When the user is not logged in, the tabs mining, upgrading, inventory and my dwarves will all be hidden and unavailable.

 ### All dwarves page